Maleick/byvalver/assets/docs/ADDITIONAL_STRATEGY_PROPOSALS.md

 **Priority: Very Low** - BCD instructions are:
 1. x86 only (invalid in x64 long mode)
 2. Extremely complex to generate automatically
-3. Provide minimal bad-char avoidance benefit
+3. Provide minimal bad-byte avoidance benefit

-Implement only for comprehensive obfuscation module, not for core bad-char elimination.
+Implement only for comprehensive obfuscation module, not for core bad-byte elimination.

 ---